robatwilliams/hills-api/docs/backlog.md

 - Filtering on key fields (parameters maybe in [this format](https://www.gatsbyjs.org/docs/graphql-reference/#filter))
 - Expose available filter values, where applicable - use case to populate a UI filter dropdown

-## Feature ideas
+## Features: nice to have

-- ❤️ Map sheet names
+- Map sheet names

 ## Documentation